shiquan/project_scripts_temp/projects/hla_typing/README.md

 Before to align the sequence against the HLA databses, we should download the databases from [ebi](ftp://ftp.ebi.ac.uk/pub/databases/ipd/imgt/hla/).
 And please notice that ebi database only give you haplotypes of genes in  MHC region.
 But we all know that human being is diplotype.
 So we need reconstruct the diplotype database base on the haplotype sequences.
 Here I worte a program named [database_construct](https://github.com/shiquan/small_projects_collections/blob/master/projects/hla_typing/database_construct.c).

-Download the hapotype databases, here we only download HLA-A gene, for other genes try to change the utl.
+Download the hapotype databases, here we only download HLA-A gene; For other genes please try to change the download address.

 > wget −c ftp://ftp.ebi.ac.uk/pub/databases/ipd/imgt/hla/alignments/A_gen.txt